 - Provide an on-site fitness space or discount memberships at local gyms.

-- Offer on-site fitness opportunities such as group glasses.
+- Offer on-site fitness opportunities such as group classes.

 - Provide showers, locker rooms, inviting stairwells and walking paths.